datograde/overpaint/README.md

 # Overpaint: Data quality monitor for PostgresSQL

-A tiny TypeScript utility that connects to a PostgreSQL database and prints all user tables (schema-qualified) using `information_schema.tables`.
-This then shows the size of each table and its columns.
+A tiny TypeScript utility that connects to a PostgreSQL database and prints all user tables (schema-qualified) with a readable column summary.

 - Minimal setup, zero build step (runs via `tsx`)
 - Supports `DATABASE_URL` or individual `PG*` environment variables